-With the front panel display, you can:
+On 5K units with the front panel display, you can:

 - Show each outlet's information. - Turn on, off or power cycle an individual outlet on models that support switching.
 Front panel outlet control must be enabled in the Front Panel Settings.